The Principles of Humane Experimental Technique

 |Record number:||706aa (legacy id: 6163)|

 Universities Federation for Animal Welfare (UFAW) has re-issued this classic work which sets out the philosophy of the 3Rs; Refinement, Reduction and Replacement, regarding the use of animals in scientific experiments.
-This book, written by Russell and Burch, was first published by Methuen in 1959, then reprinted in 1960 by Charles C. Thomas, Springfield, Illinois, but went out-of-print over 25 years ago.
-It sought to minimise the then increasing number of animals being used in medical and veterinary research.
-The 3Rs are widely used by all responsible scientists and one rarely reads or hears a discussion on laboratory animal welfare without reference to them.
-It is considered important that this original text, still relevant today, should be readily accessible for new generations of scientists.
+This book, written by William Russell and Rex Burch, was first published by Methuen in 1959, then reprinted in 1960 by Charles C. Thomas, Springfield, Illinois, but went out-of-print over 25 years ago.

 Table of Contents: Part One, The Scope of Humane Technique; Foreword to Special Edition; Preface: Chapter 1: Introduction; Chapter 2: The Concept of Inhumanity; Chapter 3: The Ecology of Experimental Animals; Chapter 4: The Sources, Incidence, and Removal of Inhumanity; Part Two, The Progress of Humane Technique; Chapter 5: Replacement; Chapter 6: Reduction; Chapter 7: Refinement; Chapter 8: The Factors Governing Progress; Tables; References and Source Index; Addendum.